INFORMATION FOR OUTGOING STUDENTS PARTICIPATING IN ERASMUS BILATERAL EXCHANGE OR FREE MOVER PROGRAMME

 Outgoing student mobilities are regulated by RULES AND REGULATIONS FOR STUDENT AND DOCTORAL STUDENT MOBILITY annexed to the Rector’s Order no.51 of October 11, 2017 (to be downloaded here).
 Every student is obliged to study the mobility regulations as all of them are applicable.
 In order to avoid duplicating information, in this document we do not repeat the provisions included in the Rules and Regulations for Student and Doctoral Student Mobility

-Documents to be submitted before the mobility to the Bachelor Studies Dean’s Office:
+Documents to be submitted before the mobility to the International Centre (students do not submit the below documents to the Bachelor Studies Dean’s Office):

-Students participating in outgoing mobility should submit the following documents:
+Students participating in outgoing mobility should submit the following documents to the International Centre:

-1. The Exchange Request [Wniosek – Skierowanie za granicę] signed by an employee of the SGH International Centre and the Learning Agreement both in duplicate.
+1. The Exchange Request [Wniosek – Skierowanie za granicę] and the Learning Agreement both in duplicate.

 2. One copy of the Exchange Request [Wniosek – Skierowanie za granicę], at the very bottom below the signatures of the Exchange Coordinator and the Dean, should contain the student's short statement:

-“I have been informed that if I fail any courses in the examination session ….. (here specify the semester and academic year, for example: of the spring semester in the 2017/2018 academic year; or the autumn semester of the 2018/2019 academic year), I will be withdrawn from the mobility programme”.
+“I have been informed that if I fail any courses in the examination session ….. (here specify the semester and academic year, for example: of the spring semester in the 2018/2019 academic year), I will be withdrawn from the mobility programme”.

 The date and student's signature should follow.
 This statement is to reinforce the awareness of Article 6 of the Rules and Regulations for Student and Doctoral Student Mobility.